Advancing Genomic Research

 Our scientists are focused on collaborative initiatives in single cell and spatial transcriptomics and the computational methods necessary to understand the underlying biology and disease mechanisms.

-Our Technology Innovation Lab is a leader in developing new technologies for enhanced single-cell analysis, including CITE-seq and Cell Hashing, and making them widely accessible to the scientific community.
+Our Technology Innovation Lab is a leader in developing new technologies for enhanced single-cell analysis, including CITE-seq, Cell Hashing, and ECCITE-seq, and making them widely accessible to the scientific community.

 Furthering Scientific Inquiry

 Our outstanding faculty and staff scientists are recognized as innovators in the field, and in the last five years have published over 200 papers in leading scientific journals helping to advance genomic science.
 They have received many awards and honors, including three prestigious NIH New Innovator Awards.
 Their important research has provided new insights, including the discovery of dozens of new genes that create cancer resistance and hundreds of genes that impact the human immune system.
 NYGC researchers have also contributed to uncovering new genetic signatures for autism, the identification of a novel gene associated with ALS, and a better understanding of the mechanisms and progression of ALS.